Jack Russell Terrier vs Italian Greyhound: Complete Comparison (2026)

 Insurance and Health Coverage Comparison

 Health coverage requirements diverge between Jack Russell Terrier and Italian Greyhound based on their genetic health profiles.
-Jack Russell Terrier is predisposed to Eye Conditions and Orthopedic Conditions, making coverage for hereditary conditions essential.
+Jack Russell Terrier is predisposed to Eye Conditions and orthopedic problems, making coverage for hereditary conditions essential.
 Italian Greyhound's risk factors (Orthopedic Issues and Dental Problems) require different policy features.
 Wellness coverage value also differs: Jack Russell Terrier's very high (1-2+ hours daily) activity level versus Italian Greyhound's moderate (30-45 min daily) demands mean different injury risk profiles.
 Compare lifetime insurance costs carefully—the difference between insuring Jack Russell Terrier versus Italian Greyhound over their respective lifespans of 13-16 years and 14-15 years can total thousands of dollars.
 This ongoing cost difference is a material factor in the total ownership comparison.

 Long-Term Commitment Assessment